surniaulula/wpsso/readme.txt

 * *Improvements*
 	* None
 * *Bugfixes*
-	* Fixed the SucomUtil::get_first_last_next_nums() method, which was not returning a correct 'next' number for single element arrays.
+	* Fixed the SucomUtil get_first_last_next_nums() method, which was not returning a correct 'next' number for single element arrays.
 * *Developer Notes*
-	* Refactored the WpssoSchema::get_json_array() method for a slight performance improvement.
+	* Refactored the WpssoSchema get_json_array() method for a slight performance improvement.
 	* Added https://schema.org/Thing to the Schema Types array (as top-level parent for all other Schema types).
 	* Replaced the `$user_id` argument in all JSON data and property filters by the Schema `$type_id`.
 	* Renamed the 'wpsso_json_data_https_schema_org' filter to 'wpsso_json_data_https_schema_org_thing'.